GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 community.
 In fact, most of the capabilities and options in *GMT* programs originated as user requests.
 We would like to hear from you should you have any suggestions for future enhancements and modification.
-Please send your comments to the .
+Please send your comments to the GMT help list or create an issue in the bug tracker (see `<http://gmtrac.soest.hawaii.edu/>`_).

 What is new in GMT 5.x?
 -----------------------